 Zero your rifle at 200, and be ready for 100-450+ yard shots.
-Most shots will be 300-500, but learn to shoot at 200-500+ and you'll be happy you did!
+Most shots will be 300-500 yards, but learn to shoot at 200-500+, and you'll be happy you did!

-Take a shooting class, anything you can to get ready.
-Every year I hear that you can't shoot over 300 yards where you live, but just google long range shooting in your area and USE WHAT YOU FIND.
+Take a shooting class or do anything you can to get ready.
+Every year, I hear that you can't shoot over 300 yards where you live, but just Google long-range shooting in your area and USE WHAT YOU FIND.
 You might have to join a club or travel 1-2-3-4 hours to do so.
-Well you are traveling 1000 plus miles and spending a great deal of money to visit us, it's a small investment to be READY.
+Well, you are traveling 1000+ miles and spending a great deal of money to visit us, so it's a small investment to be ready.

-When practicing 300+ shots we recommend never shoot paper, what we like to do when practicing long distances (300+ yards) is to shoot at balloons.
+When practicing 300+ shots, we recommend never to shoot paper.
+What we like to do when practicing long distances (300+ yards) is to shoot at balloons.
 It gives instant feedback, and if you're popping a balloon that is the same size as the kill zone on an Oryx, guess what - you're killing any Oryx you are shooting at!
-It builds confidence at longer range!
+It builds confidence at a more extended range!
 Don't discourage yourself shooting and evaluating paper.